 Successful program completion will require additional study and/or lab time in excess of scheduled program hours.
-A student should recognize that course work, while attending Dorsey Schools of Beauty, will require a considerable amount of time outside the classroom, traditionally recommended at 2 to 3 hours for every hour in class.
-That ratio will vary by course, but the core principle will not.
-Attending a post-secondary school is a time-consuming activity.
-Any other commitments, while enrolled in courses at Dorsey Schools, should be balanced against the time required to attend classes, study, and complete assignments.
-Students in the School of Beauty should plan, at minimum, one additional hour of study each day.
+A student should recognize that course work, while attending Dorsey Schools of Beauty, will require, at minimum, one additional hour of study each day.
 Students need to consider how many hours remain in the week after deducting time for family obligations, eating, sleeping, recreation, and other extracurricular activities.
 Students who work while going to school should balance their work-related activities and obligations at home against the hours needed to study.
 Successful students utilize time management techniques such as those discussed at WWW.TIME-MANAGEMENT-GUIDE.COM.